List of World Heritage Sites in Latvia

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention, established in 1972.
 Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
-Natural features (consisting of physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation or natural beauty, are defined as natural heritage.
+Natural heritage consists of natural features (physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation, or natural beauty.

 Latvia accepted the convention on 10 January 1995, making its historical sites eligible for inclusion on the list.
-Both sites are cultural.
+It has three sites on the list, all of them listed for their cultural significance.
+The most recent site added to the list was the Old town of Kuldīga, in 2023.
 The Struve Geodetic Arc is a transnational site and is shared with nine other countries.
-In addition to its World Heritage Sites, Latvia also maintains four properties on its tentative list.
+In addition, Latvia also maintains three properties on its tentative list.

 World Heritage Sites

 UNESCO lists sites under ten criteria; each entry must meet at least one of the criteria.
 Criteria i through vi are cultural, and vii through x are natural.